Middlesbrough 1-0 Chelsea: Hayden Hackney earns Carabao Cup semi-final first-leg lead for Championship side

 "We have 15 days [before the second leg] so we can recover some players.
 We're now thinking about Fulham and we will move on."

-There were tense scenes at the final whistle as the away supporters appeared to react angrily towards the Chelsea players.
+There were tense scenes at the final whistle as the away supporters appeared to react angrily towards the Chelsea players, but Pochettino was keen to stress that this was not the case.

-"I didn't see what was going on there," said Pochettino.
-"I can't say anything about that.
-Of course, we can understand why our fans will feel disappointed but there is still 90 minutes to play."
+"Don't be confused.
+Our fans were reacting to Middlesbrough fans, not with our players," he said.

+"Our fans were fantastic with us.
+Thiago [Silva] was speaking with the players and I listened.
+They were trying to calm our fans because I think there was a problem between the two sets of fans.
+Not our players.
+Be careful how you report this, don't be wrong.
+Don't confuse the people."

 Middlesbrough are back in Sky Bet Championship action when they travel to Millwall on Saturday, kick-off 3pm.